 According to a study, malnourished rats reflected variations in behavioral patterns.
 Human infants who were administered with nutritional supplements indicated improved mental function.
 Under normal conditions, poor diet allows the brain to function but when under stressful and hectic conditions, an individual is more prone to behavioral and mental disorders.
 There are different symptoms and indications when a child or an individual has ADHD and the most noticeable are difficulty in paying attention, listening and completing tasks.
 These children are often observed playing around, interrupting others and unruly which affects the social interaction and performance in school including family relations.

 In a study performed utilizing 6 to 12 year-old boys from central Indiana, 53 of the boys with ADHD were found to have lower EFA levels compared to 43 boys who do not have the disorder.
 Those with lower levels of EFA reflected more behavioral problems than those with normal levels of EFA.
 The recent study correlates to the previous researches that low levels of essential fatty acids can be linked to the behavior of children.
 Deficiency in essential fatty acids has found out to increase behavioral, sensory and neurological dysfunction.
-Proper diet is therefore essential to live a well balanced life.
+Proper diet is therefore essential to live a well balanced life, to know more about sustainable healthy life, visit our Holistic Personal Training program.